johnnywoo/cliff/README.md

 ## NO-CONFIG MODE

-No-config mode allows you to have your cake and eat it too: you get $_REQUEST filling for easy work, but don't have to configure anything.
+No-config mode allows you to have your cake and eat it too: you get `$_REQUEST` filled, but don't have to configure anything.

     <?php
     require_once 'cliff/lib/Cliff.php';